-On September 22, 2011, the Board of Directors adopted a shareholder rights plan (the "Rights Plan") and declared a dividend distribution of preferred share purchase rights (the "Rights") to shareholders of record on October 3, 2011.
+On April 9, 2012, the Board of Directors adopted a shareholder rights plan (the "Rights Plan") and declared a dividend distribution of preferred share purchase rights (the "Rights") to shareholders of record on April 20, 2012.
 The Board of Directors is submitting the Rights Plan to the shareholders for approval at the Annual Meeting.
-If shareholders approve the Rights Plan at the Annual Meeting, the Rights Plan will expire on September 22, 2014.
-If the shareholders do not approve the Rights Plan, the Rights Plan will automatically terminate immediately following the Annual Meeting.
+If shareholders approve the Rights Plan at the Annual Meeting, the Rights Plan will expire on April 9, 2015.
+If shareholders do not approve the Rights Agreement, it will expire immediately following certification of the vote at the Annual Meeting.

-Our Board of Directors has adopted the Rights Plan in response to Biglari Holdings' clearance under the HSR Act to acquire up to 49.99% of our outstanding common stock, and the resulting threat that Biglari Holdings could accumulate a substantial, and potentially controlling, position in the Company through market purchases without paying all shareholders an appropriate premium for that control.
+Our Board of Directors has adopted the Rights Plan in response to the continuing open-market acquisition program by Biglari Holdings of our outstanding common stock, and the resulting threat that Biglari Holdings could accumulate a substantial, and potentially controlling, position in the Company through market purchases without paying all shareholders an appropriate premium for that control.

-In general terms, the Rights Plan works by imposing a significant penalty upon any person or group which acquires 10% or more of the outstanding common stock of the Company without the approval of the Board of Directors.
-The Rights may be redeemed by the Board of Directors for one cent per Right prior to a person or group accumulating 10% or more of the Company's shares.
+In general terms, the Rights Plan works by imposing a significant penalty upon any person or group which acquires 20% or more of the outstanding common stock of the Company without the approval of the Board of Directors.
+The Rights may be redeemed by the Board of Directors for one cent per Right prior to a person or group accumulating 20% or more of the Company's shares.
 The Rights will not interfere with any merger or business combination approved by the Board of Directors, or any "qualifying offer" whether or not approved by the Board.
 The Rights Plan defines a "qualifying offer" as an all-cash, fully financed tender offers for all shares open for at least 60 business days, are subject to a minimum condition of a majority of the outstanding shares and provide for a 20 business day "subsequent offering period" after consummation.